-For USD, swaption collection as of 3PM Eastern Time (15.00 local New York) is only available beginning Aug 1, 2018, all historical prices prior to this date represent "market close" values.
+Swaption collection as of 3PM Eastern Time (15.00 local New York) is only available beginning Aug 1, 2018, all historical prices prior to this date represent "market close" values.
 Swaption market close timing varies by market, for the US market, the effective close price represents data as-of 4PM Eastern Time (16.00 local New York).

-Prior to the beginning of the ATM swaption surface time series (Aug 1, 2018), the swap curve is used for pricing the call option associated with puttable and callable bonds.
+Prior to the beginning of the ATM swaption surface time series (Aug 22, 2012), the swap curve is used for pricing the call option associated with puttable and callable bonds.